 Fellow is an accolade conferred by the Management Committee on members of high standing who have been exceptional in their support of the SoA.

+The role of President is currently vacant and this role is under review in 2023.
 The President is an ambassador for the SoA and comments on broad policy issues, but has no role in the direction or governance of the SoA.
-Sir Philip Pullman resigned from the role of President on 24 March 2022.
-The role of President is currently under review.
+The previous President was Sir Philip Pullman.